dotlang/language/doc/RFE.md

 `checkSafe := ...`
 `process := (d: SafeString) -> { ... }`

+N - How can we make it mandatory to call a function for casting? suppose that we have `SafeString` type.
+User can simply write `SafeString.{data}` and bypass the whole logic for safeString, instead of calling an appropriate function which accepts string and outputs a SafeString. option 1: when defining the type, determine name of the function for casting (from what?). option 2: convention!
+For casting from underlying type to named type, call function `cast` if it exists. else normal cast. option 3: when defining a named-type just indicate it cannot be casted with `.{}` syntax.
+But how is the creator function going to create it's output?
+Option 1 and 2 also have a problem: infinite loop.
+When you call a function to do the cast, behind the scene, the function itself will need to do the casting at some point.
+`data := SafeString.{unsafe_string}`
+`data := makeSafe(unsafe_string)`
+`makeSafe := (x: string) -> SafeString { (...) exit ...}`
+Doing this behind the scene and transparently is not good.
+Both because of the philosophy that we have and also for infinite loop effect.
+User casts to SafeString, function is called, function casts input to SafeString (if everything is fine), function is called again, ... .
+This is not good.
+Resolving the infinite loop is possible but will add further rules to the language.
+So we need to make it explicit to call the casting function.
+Maybe we can formalize the naming.
+`createSafeString` to cast string to SafeString, and do the checks.
+User can either bypass this and do the cast manually, or call this function to do it correctly.

 ? - We can extend usage of channels for IO too.
 Reading from a file is same as reading from a channel which is connected to the file by runtime.
 Writing to console is sending data to a channel.